c4arl0s/BuildingRunningAndDebuggingAnApp/README.md

 Disconnect, build and run again.
 The connection was successful!!!!.

 # 4. [Debugging an Application](https://github.com/c4arl0s/BuildingRunningAndDebuggingAnApp#building-running-and-debugging-an-app---content)

+Even the best developers struggle to write perfect code. **Debugging is the process of identifying and removing problems that may arise in your app**.
+Xcode provides tools to help you through this process.

+When you run an app as described above, either on the simulator or on your device, Xcode will connect the app to its debugger.
+This allows you to watch the execution of your code in real time, stop code execution using breakpoints, print information from your code to the console, and much more.

+As you proceed through this course, you will encountered three types of issues:

+1. Warnings.
+2. Compile errors.
+3. bugs.

 # 5. [Warnings](https://github.com/c4arl0s/BuildingRunningAndDebuggingAnApp#building-running-and-debugging-an-app---content)
 # 6. [Compile Errors](https://github.com/c4arl0s/BuildingRunningAndDebuggingAnApp#building-running-and-debugging-an-app---content)
 # 7. [Bugs](https://github.com/c4arl0s/BuildingRunningAndDebuggingAnApp#building-running-and-debugging-an-app---content)